OzerovaDaria/probius_code/README.md

 $ ./2\_anomaly.py

 - Get the details of a suspicious service chain
+$ ./3\_report.py all
 $ ./3\_report.py [VNF1,VNF2,VNF3, ...]

 - Draw state transition graphs for a suspicious service chain
 $ ./4\_graph.py [VNF1,VNF2,VNF3, ...]

+- Reset the database and other logs of the Probius
+$ ./clean.sh

 - CAUSION!
 Please make sure that you have changed configuration files in the 'config' directory for your environment!